-U.S. officials have also expressed concern over increasing ties between Iran and Nicaragua.
+There are areas of disagreement between the two countries.
+U.S. officials have expressed concern over increasing ties between Iran and Nicaragua.
 Iran has pledged to invest in Nicaragua's ports, agricultural sector, and energy network, as well as constructing houses for low-income Nicaraguans, with Venezuela co-financing many of these infrastructure projects.
 Nicaragua has joined Mexico and other Central American countries in criticizing U.S. inaction on comprehensive immigration reform.
-In 2007, the Department of Homeland Security extended Temporary Protected Status (TPS) to about 4,000 eligible Nicaraguans living in the United States until January 5, 2009.
 Other points of tension may occur if Ortega continues to strengthen relations with Venezuela or follow through with recent threats to re-nationalize components of the economy.

-- CRS Report RS22836, Nicaragua: Political Situation and U.S. Relations, by Clare Ribando Seelke. - CRS Report RL33983, Nicaragua: The Election of Daniel Ortega and Issues in U.S. Relations, by Maureen Taft-Morales.
+CRS Report RS22836, Nicaragua: Political Situation and U.S. Relations, by (name redacted).

+CRS Report RL33983, Nicaragua: The Election of Daniel Ortega and Issues in U.S. Relations, by (name redacted).